-Pursuant to the provisions of Section 149 of the Act the independentdirectors have submitted declarations that each of them meet the criteria of independenceas provided in Section 149(6) of the Act along with Rules framed thereunder and Regulation16(1)(b) of the Securities and Exchange Board of India (Listing Obligations and DisclosureRequirements) Regulations 2015.
-There has been no change in the circumstances affectingtheir status as independent directors of the Company.
+Pursuant to the provisions of Section 149 of the Act the IndependentDirectors have submitted declarations that each of them meets the criteria of independenceas provided in Section 149(6) of the Act along with Rules framed thereunder and Regulation16(1)(b) of the Listing Regulations.
+There has been no change in the circumstancesaffecting their status as Independent Directors of the company.

 Evaluation of Board Committees and Directors